 Presentation skills training is a matter of days ?

-Time is important for a presentation skills training as it is for anything new you want to learn.
+Time is important especially when we are talking about learning something new, and so is for presentation skills training.
 I'm sure the first thing that you ask is "how much time does it take? "

 It's amazing how in this century we never have enough time to do everything we scheduled.
 If you are now in Europe in 12 hours you can be in Japan.
 Time can change places, people, ideas and relationships.